American Express Membership Rewards vs. Chase Ultimate Rewards

 Either one of these programs can help you earn and redeem rewards for travel and more, but the right rewards card for you depends on your normal spending, budget and how you plan to redeem your points.
 Before you decide, take time to compare all the rewards credit cards offered in each program and their respective earning rates and benefits, as well as transfer partners you’re most likely to take advantage of.

-Fortunately, there are plenty of cards to consider, and you can even combine cards.
+Fortunately, both American Express and Chase give you plenty of cards to consider, and you can even combine cards.
 For example, some people collect the Amex trifecta or the Chase trifecta — popular card trios within either program — which allow you to maximize rewards in certain categories while securing a solid combination of travel benefits along the way.

 Another option many frequent travelers use is to pick up cards in both programs.
 Since some transfer partners overlap — like Air France/KLM, Emirates, Aer Lingus, British Airways and Marriott Bonvoy — having both Chase and Amex cards in your wallet can be an excellent way to pad your reward banks.
 Just make sure you’re getting enough value from your rewards to justify any annual fees, and you only spend on the cards what you can afford to pay down in full.